 How to Choose the Right Disaster Recovery Partner

 A few years ago, a managed services provider went bankrupt and announced to clients they had two weeks to remove all data and resources from its cloud.
-Customers were stressed.
+Needless to say, customers were stressed.
 Most companies cannot move that quickly.
-What would you do?
-How would you respond to move and protect your data from loss and theft as well ensure business continuity?
-Why didn’t somebody anticipate what to do if the DR plan or advisor failed?
+Why didn’t somebody anticipate what to do if the DR plan or provider failed?

-History is filled with technology advisors who have come and later disappeared from the industry landscape, failing to ensure the security and safety of their clients.
-Through misplaced advice those companies found themselves in precarious situations, threatening business continuity and even their existence.
-As a stakeholder in your company’s success and longevity, how do you guard against selecting the wrong advisor?
+History is littered with technology providers who have come and later disappeared from the industry landscape, failing to ensure the security and safety of their customers.
+With little or no recourse, those companies found themselves in precarious situations with business continuity and even their existence, threatened.
+As a stakeholder in your company’s longevity and success, how do you guard against selecting the wrong DR provider?

 Let’s start first by identifying the most common issues contributing to the failure of DR transactions.
-These not only threaten the reputation of the DR provider but more importantly the business continuity of their clients.
+These not only threaten the reputation of the DR provider but more importantly the business continuity of their customers.
 Most DR failures can be linked to one or more of the following behaviors:

-Failing to meet Service Level Agreements (SLA) – If they cannot meet what they promise, you cannot trust their ability to protect you
+Falling short of Service Level Agreements (SLAs) – If providers cannot meet basic SLA requirements, you cannot trust their ability to protect your assets

-Unprepared to protect all the critical data – Without identifying and including all critical data areas included in the DR plan, failure is insured; backups are not the solution
+Unprepared to protect all the critical data – When the DR solution does not identify and include all critical data areas, failure is inevitable; backups are not the solution

-Unable to meet Recovery Point objectives – Without sharing what needs protection and how the systems work, there is no way of achieving RPOs consistently
+Unable to meet Recovery Point objectives – Without collaborating on which data needs which level of protection and understanding how your systems work, there is no way of achieving RPOs consistently

-Neglecting to perform sufficient fail-over testing - You will never know what will happen unless you test, and continue to test when changes occur to the environment or business performance requirements
+Neglecting to perform sufficient testing - You will never know how the DR solution will perform unless your provider tests it regularly and when changes occur to the environment or business performance requirements

+Evaluating Potential DR Providers

 As a stakeholder in your company’s success and longevity, you need to ensure these DR blunders do not occur in your environment.
-To find an experienced and respected DR provider to join your team, interview DR providers and ask the following questions.

-What to ask your potential DR provider

-Knowing what to ask potential DR providers is critical to limiting your risk up front and finding somebody you can work with and trust to achieve your DR objectives.
-Ask questions which reflect what your DR provider should be concerned with every day.
+To aid in evaluating and selecting an experienced and respected DR provider to join your team, you should sit down with your prospects and ask very specific questions.
+The investment up front is critical to limiting your risk and finding a partner you can work with and trust to achieve your objectives.
+Questions to include in your discussion with prospective DR providers follow:

-Q: How do you measure your SLA performance and how is it tied to your compensation?
+Q: How do you measure your SLA performance and how is it tied to our mutual success?

-A: An SLA is a contract.
-It is an obligation.
-Without providing the service they promise, you are at risk and they should be held responsible.
-If the provider cannot meet SLAs, discontinue the relationship.
-They should have financial stake in the partnership where their compensation reflects success.
-How do you prove success?
-The key is how the provider performs testing (see below).
+A: The key to defining and measuring and success is how the provider performs testing (see next question).
+DR providers should have financial stake in the partnership where their compensation depends on your success.
+If the provider cannot meet agreed upon SLAs, it’s time to discontinue the relationship.

-Q: How can you be sure we are protecting all our critical data?
+Q: How will you ensure that all our critical data is protected?

 A: Your environment and requirements are unique.
-The DR provider should be interested and concerned about what systems comprise your infrastructure.
-As a customer you need to share critical information about your systems with your provider to effectively consult with you.
-This reciprocity determines the success or failure of your DR plan.
-A provider should work with your stakeholders to clearly understand what you are doing and to identify which data areas are critical for DR protection.
+DR providers should work with you to clearly understand your business and the systems that comprise your infrastructure so they can identify which data areas are critical for protection.

-Q: How would you approach meeting our Recovery Point Objectives (RPO)?
+Q: How will you meet our Recovery Point Objectives (RPO)?